sillsdev/chorus/README.md

 ## Distinctive Features

-These features come for free with any Distribute Version Control System:
+These features come for free with any Distributed Version Control System:

  * Share files between users, even if they are never connected to the internet.